 Advanced Technology and Techniques

-The past few decades has seen a rapid advancement in the technology and techniques used in the restoration industry.
-These advancements allow SERVPRO of Rapid City Professionals to restore a property back to preloss condition quickly, reliably, and more effectively.
+Over the past few decades, we have seen rapid advancement in the technology and techniques used in the restoration industry.
+These advancements allow the professionals at SERVPRO of Rapid City to restore a property back to preloss condition quickly, reliably, and more effectively.

 Moisture Detection and Measurement Equipment